35 Frugal Living Tips with a Big Impact

 How to Be More Frugal with Money

-During the past two years of budgeting, we’ve found a lot of frugal living tips to trim down our monthly expenses list.
+During the past two years of budgeting, we’ve found a lot of frugal tips to trim down our monthly expenses list.
 There’s no lack of ways to save money on a tight budget.
 Finding smart money saving tips is the easy part.

 The hard part about budgeting is really about making the mental adjustment to changing your spending and to consistently use those personal expense tracker app or monthly budget worksheet.

 On the surface, it can feel like being deprived.
 But when you stop and really think about why you’re doing it, you’ll realize that it’s just about deciding what’s really important to you.
 Is it owning a house?
 Getting a cleaning service to come once a week?
 Or having a cushy emergency fund just in case your employer’s check doesn’t deposit on time?

 No matter what your “why” is, just identifying it helps with prioritizing what’s important.

 If you don’t have a budget, you need to create one as soon as possible.
 Whether you use paper, an app, or cash envelopes, it’s the only way you’ll learn how to how to save money quickly and manage it long term.
 Without one, you’ll never know where you money is going, and you won’t know where you can cut extra expenses.